JamesWTruher/Modules-1/Modules/Microsoft.PowerShell.KubeCtl/Wrapping.Native.Commands.md

 * a single parameter parser so errors about mis-parameter use are consistent across all commands
 * output consisting of objects (no text parsing)
 * common way to get assistance
-* ...
-* ...
+* <Jason can you fill in more details here?>

 Some of these are not unique to PowerShell.
-Of course, the tools on UNIX also address some of these behaviors.
+Of course, the tools on UNIX also provide some of these behaviors.
 Specifically, UNIX systems have man pages and the _mostly_ ubiquitous `--help` for getting assistance directly from the command.

 However, PowerShell does not have cmdlets for all aspects of administration on all platforms.